 The purpose is to free resources for those in real need.

-“These global guidelines affect millions of healthcare visits each year but they are far from evidence-based.
+“Global guidelines affect millions of healthcare visits each year but they are far from always evidence-based.
 Unnecessary healthcare visits can result in a deterioration in health as resources are taken from elsewhere, both from healthcare services and from families who could have worked instead of travelling long distances to hospitals,” he says.

 Another project is refining rapid testing to more easily differentiate between bacterial and viral pneumonia.